HISTORIC ALEXANDRIA FOUNDATION, INC.

 Visit the Toasting Our Town page to learn more about the event, to see the amazing sponsorship benefits, and to review a list of event sponsors.

-Alexandria, VA — This holiday season, readers will have an extraordinary new way to experience Old Town Alexandria’s architectural charm.
+Old Town, Alexandria, VA — In early 2026, readers will have an extraordinary new way to experience Old Town Alexandria’s architectural charm.
 Old Town Style: Inside Alexandria’s Most Beautiful Historic Homes is set to offer the most comprehensive and visually rich exploration ever published of more than 40 remarkable period residences—many of which have never before been shown in print.
-Preview copies are expected to be available before Christmas.
+Preview copies can be ordered from the Historic Alexandria Foundation website (historicalexandriafoundation.org); world-wide distribution via Amazon, ACC Art Books and Simon & Schuster will follow later this spring.

 Lavish full-color photography by acclaimed photographer Erik Kvalsvik captures interiors that span centuries of style—from Jacobean and early American to mid-century modern and contemporary—while additional images showcase Old Town’s distinctive exteriors, intricate architectural details, and secluded walled gardens.

-Written by Robert F. Weinhagen, Jr., President of the Historic Alexandria Foundation and longtime Old Town resident, together with the HAF Book Committee, Old Town Style is both a visual celebration and a heartfelt tribute to the homeowners and stewards who preserve Alexandria’s unique heritage.
+Written by Robert F. Weinhagen, Jr., President of the Historic Alexandria Foundation and longtime Old Town resident, together with the HAF Book Committee, Old Town Style is both a visual treat and a tribute to the homeowners and stewards who preserve Alexandria’s unique heritage.

 “All of us at HAF are very excited about Old Town Style and the unprecedented glimpse it gives into what it’s like to live in—and preserve—Alexandria’s architectural gems,” says Weinhagen.
-“More than a simple photographic volume, the book is a celebration of the homeowners who have generously opened their homes and gardens, sharing their personal restoration stories and anecdotes to inspire anyone who loves history, old houses, and the unparalleled charm of Old Town.
-We are grateful for their support and for their ongoing commitment to historic preservation.”
+“More than a simple photographic overview, the book delves into the homeowners’ personal aesthetic vision and practical advice for owning and renovating historic properties.
+By generously opening their homes and gardens and sharing their personal restoration stories and anecdotes, they inspire all of us who love history, old houses, and the unparalleled charm of Old Town.

 7-9 p.m.